miikka/python-gorilla/README.md

 # go to http://localhost:5001/
 ```

-You can also open the standalone HTML+JavaScript version by opening `webapp/index.html` directly in your browser.
+You can open the standalone HTML+JavaScript version by opening `webapp/index.html` directly in your browser.

 ## License